On the Optimal Regularity Implied by the Assumptions of Geometry II: Connections on Vector Bundles: Introduction

-We prove optimal regularity and Uhlenbeck compactness for connections on vector bundles over arbitrary base manifolds, allowing for both compact and non-compact Lie groups acting on the fibres, and allowing for both Riemannian and the Lorentzian manifolds of General Relativity (GR) as the base space.\footnote{Connections are the starting point of geometry, the mathematical construct which defines parallel translation of vectors on the base manifold and in the fibre.} This completes authors' program in \cite{ReintjesTemple_ell1, ReintjesTemple_ell2, ReintjesTemple_ell3, ReintjesTemple_Uhl1} by extending our results in \cite{ReintjesTemple_Uhl1} for affine connections $\Gamma$, (connections defined on the tangent bundle of a manifold), to connections $(\Gamma,\A)$ defined on general vector bundles.
-The results in \cite{ReintjesTemple_Uhl1} are based on the discovery of the \emph{RT-equations}\footnote{RT-equations stand for \emph{Regularity Transformation} \cite{ReintjesTemple_ell1} or \emph{Reintjes-Temple} \cite{ReintjesTemple_ell3} equations.} for affine connections, a Poisson-type nonlinear elliptic system of partial differential equations (PDE's) whose solutions determine coordinate transformations which lift a non-optimal affine connection $\Gamma$ to optimal regularity, one derivative more regular than its curvature ${\rm Riem}(\Gamma)$.
-In \cite{ReintjesTemple_Uhl1} authors prove existence for the RT-equations at low regularity $\Gamma \in L^{2p},$ $d\Gamma\in L^p$, $p>\max\{n/2,2\}$, implying the existence of coordinate transformations which lift the regularity of the connection to optimal regularity, $\Gamma\in W^{1,p}$.
-This result is general enough to resolve the authors' original problem of establishing the optimal regularity of GR shock waves,\footnote{I.e., the case of general Lipschitz continuous metrics with $L^\infty$ curvature which solve the Einstein equations of General Relativity in the sense of distributions.} \cite{GroahTemple, Israel, Reintjes, ReintjesTemple_first, ReintjesTemple_geo, SmollerTemple}, and it extends theorems of Kazdan-DeTurck \cite{DeTurckKazdan} and Uhlenbeck \cite{Uhlenbeck} for connections over {\it positive} definite Riemannian base manifolds, to the case of affine connections on arbitrary manifolds---but this prior work is not general enough to handle the case of connections $(\Gamma,\A)$ on {\it vector bundles}, the setting of Uhlenbeck's work in \cite{Uhlenbeck}.
-The numerous applications of Uhlenbeck compactness in the positive definite case \cite{Donaldson,Taubes,Wehrheim} naturally begs the question as to whether our theory of the RT-equations, together with the optimal regularity and Uhlenbeck compactness they imply, might extend from the case of affine connections, to connections $(\Gamma,\A)$ on vector bundles over arbitrary base manifolds.
+Our prior results in \cite{ReintjesTemple_Uhl1} are based on the discovery of the RT-equations for affine connections, a Poisson-type nonlinear elliptic system of partial differential equations (PDE's) whose solutions determine coordinate transformations which lift a non-optimal affine connection $\Gamma$ to optimal regularity, one derivative more regular than its curvature ${\rm Riem}(\Gamma)$ in $L^p$.
+Specifically, in \cite{ReintjesTemple_Uhl1}, authors prove existence for the RT-equations at low regularity $\Gamma \in L^{2p}$, $d\Gamma\in L^p$, $p>\max\{n/2,2\}$, implying the existence of coordinate transformations which (locally) lift the regularity of the connection on an $n$-dimensional manifold to optimal regularity, $\Gamma\in W^{1,p}$.
+This result is general enough to resolve the authors' original problem of establishing the optimal regularity of GR shock waves, \cite{GroahTemple, Israel, Reintjes, ReintjesTemple_first, ReintjesTemple_geo, SmollerTemple}, and it extends theorems of Kazdan-DeTurck \cite{DeTurckKazdan} and Uhlenbeck \cite{Uhlenbeck} for connections over {\it positive} definite Riemannian base manifolds, to the case of affine connections on arbitrary manifolds---but our prior work on affine connections is not general enough to handle the case of connections $(\Gamma,\A)$ on {\it vector bundles}, the setting of Uhlenbeck's work in \cite{Uhlenbeck}.
+The numerous applications of Uhlenbeck compactness in the positive definite case \cite{Donaldson,Taubes,Wehrheim} naturally begged the question as to whether our theory of the RT-equations, together with the optimal regularity and Uhlenbeck compactness they imply, extend from the case of affine connections, to connections $(\Gamma,\A)$ on vector bundles over arbitrary base manifolds.
+It is this extension which is accomplished in the present paper.